MESMER-group/mesmer/docs/source/development.rst

       git checkout -b your-feature

 2. **Make Changes**: Implement your changes in the new branch.
-3. **Commit Changes**: Commit your changes with a clear and descriptive message.
+3. **Commit Changes**: Add and commit your changes with a clear and descriptive message.

    .. code-block:: bash
+      git add changed_file
       git commit -m "Description of your changes"

 4. **Push to GitHub**: Push your changes to your forked repository.